UConn advances to regional final with 86-71 win over UCLA - News 12 Now

-BRIDGEPORT, Conn.
-(AP) — Napheesa Collier had 27 points and 14 rebounds to help UConn beat UCLA 86-71 on Saturday, putting the Huskies in the Bridgeport Regional final.
+Chong scored 16 points and came up with big plays on both ends of the court, and the top-seeded Huskies beat UCLA 86-71 on Saturday to advance to the Bridgeport Regional final.

+“I was looking at the stat sheet, that’s more points tonight than in maybe the three previous NCAA Tournaments combined,” UConn coach Geno Auriemma said.
+“I said before the conference tournament at Mohegan that there are two guys we need them to play at, or above, their level and Saniya’s one of them.
+Today the effort and play of Saniya was, I thought, the difference in the game.”

-The victory was the 110th straight for the No. 1 Huskies, who will face 10th-seeded Oregon on Monday night.
-The Ducks pulled off another upset, shocking Maryland to advance to their first Elite Eight.
+It was the 110th straight victory for the No. 1 Huskies, who will face 10th-seeded Oregon on Monday night.
+The Ducks pulled off another surprise, topping Maryland to advance to their first Elite Eight.

+“They don’t know enough to be either intimidated or pressured or anything you’d associate with a team doing this for the first time,” Auriemma said of the Ducks.
+“They are having fun and enjoying the moment as they should.
+It’s really neat to see. … I said when Kelly Graves was hired that it won’t be long before they’re in the Final Four.
+I hope it’s not this early, but it won’t be long.”

 The Huskies led by nine after one quarter and 17 at the half.